-Can a sheet ever be perfect?
-If so, who is qualified to pass that judgment?
+Can a sheet help solve your chronic sleep problem?
+If so, who is qualified to answer that question?
 Is it the manufacturer, who is trained in fabric production?
 The merchant with the experienced staff, who buys sheets year after year?
 Is it the critic with no formal techniques but a strong sense of touch and a notebook?
 Or is it a series of mechanical and thermal test modules that simulate how our bodies perceive the sensation of comfort?
 We are convinced it is the last of these.

 Comfort is a highly subjective perception.
 When we touch a fabric, the receptors in our skin are stimulated and the neural information is subjectively interpreted, i.e. our perception of sensations.